The Best Brunch Spots in Philadelphia's Western Suburbs

 Sedona Taphouse runs a classic Sunday brunch from 10:30 a.m. to 2 p.m. with a strong bloody mary bar and reliable brunch staples.
 It’s a good option if you want something festive and lively, with plenty of seating for bigger groups.

-A little further south but absolutely worth the drive, Bloom in Glen Mills serves a Southern-leaning brunch that stands out in the area.
+A little further west but absolutely worth the drive, Bloom Southern Kitchen in Chester Springs serves a Southern-leaning brunch that stands out in the area.
 Think fried chicken and rosemary waffles, brown sugar pumpkin French toast, and cocktails named after Southern cities.
 It’s the kind of meal that anchors a whole Sunday.

 A Few Brunch Tips